vishandi/tp/docs/DeveloperGuide.md

   * Cons:
     * Can only view one Person at any time, need to change the implementation when developer wants to display more than one Person.

-**Aspect: What attributes should be displayed in the right panel upon calling viewSchedule?**
+**Aspect: What attributes should be displayed in the schedule panel upon calling viewSchedule?**
 * **Alternative 1 (current choice):** Displays Name, Tags, and Schedule; No Schedule on Person List.
   * Pros:
     * Cleaner look of Person List, can display more detailed version of Events.